-Mulligatawny Soup is a traditional Indian curry soup that is beyond thinking delicious and comforting.
-It’s creamy with just the right amount of spice and it just might turn out to be your favorite soup!
+Mulligatawny Soup is a creamy, traditional Indian curry soup that is beyond thinking delicious and comforting.

-Soup is always a great idea.
-But, it needs to be a different soup, more than just broth and turkey.
-And then I remembered an absolutely decadent Mulligatawny soup that I had once in Scottsdale, AZ.
-I had never had it before and I absolutely fell in love with it.
+I remember the first time I ever tasted this delicious soup.
+I instantly fell in love with it.
 It was creamy and spicy and somehow just a tiny bit sweet and overall incredibly rich.
 Truly addicting.

 Can something as simple as coconut oil build your immune system?
 According to a study done by Dr. Conrado Dayrit, it certainly can be effective.
 He tested 14 HIV infected individuals by giving them a dose of 3 Tb of coconut oil daily.
 With no other antiviral used, within 6 months 60% of the participants showed noticible improvement with increased CD4 count, lowered viral load and better overall health.

 - 2 Tbsp Butter Unsalted